Please use the menu below to navigate to any article section:

 If the taxpayer moves out (land tax form variation required) and uses the property as an investment property, land tax may be due even if still within the main residence six year rule for ATO purposes.

 Other exemptions are normally available to agricultural use land and charities.

 A PPOR held in a trust may in some cases still be exempt if being used by a person with an approved disability and in some states, an exemption or threshold is applied if the property in the trust is nominated as a PPOR of the taxpayer.

 The rules for a PPOR benefit within a trust are strict and need to be fully understood and met or the imposition of land tax will apply.

 Queensland has the easiest procedure (tick the box on the registration form) but while the property may be exempt from land tax it is not exempt from CGT on a sale.

 This is because this exemption normally only applies to individually held property.

 There are certain circumstances where the main residence exemption is applicable when a property is held in a trust but this is not discussed in this article.

-For example, land held in different companies would each be entitled to a threshold as long as management and control is different.
+For example, land held in different companies would each be entitled to a threshold as long as management and control are different.

-Various states have grouping provisions which would also apply to trusts.
+Various states have grouping provisions that would also apply to trusts.